apostrophecms/docs/docs/cookbook/creating-custom-schema-fields.md

   }
   ```

-Next, we declare the `generation` prop that Apostrophe uses for triggering re-render.
-All of the other passed
+Next, we declare the `generation` prop that Apostrophe uses for triggering the re-render of the component, such as when the user changes page-type.

 ```javascript
 data() {